-Woodland is defined in UK forestry statistics as land under stands of trees with a canopy cover of at least 20%, or having the potential to achieve this.
+Woodland is defined in UK forestry statistics as land under stands of trees with a minimum area of 0.5 hectares (0.1 hectares in Northern Ireland) and a canopy cover of at least 20%, or having the potential to achieve this.
 The definition relates to land use, rather than land cover, so integral open space and felled areas that are awaiting restocking are included as woodland.
 Further information, including how this UK definition compares with the international definition of woodland, is provided in the Sources chapter.